pavel-boudreau/pavel-boudreau.github.io/README.md

         } else {
             title.textContent = "TERMINÉ"; title.style.color = "var(--primary)";
         }
         let tag = (this.state.dir === 'symToName' ?
 'S→N' : 'N→S');
         tag += (this.state.mode === 'text' ? ' Clavier' : ' QCM');
         if(this.state.mentale) tag += ' Mentale';
         else if(this.state.expert) tag += ' Exp';
         if(this.state.speedrun) tag += ' ⚡';
         this.state.history.unshift({tag, time: timeStr, err: this.state.err, alm: this.state.almost});
         this.state.history = this.state.history.slice(0, 5);
         this.renderHistory();

-        // Ensure overlay is visible regardless of animation state this.ui.screens.end.classList.remove('hidden');
+        this.ui.screens.end.classList.remove('hidden');
     },